nkoster/ws2/README.md

 The client example is extracted from https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications

-Run server.js with Nodejs version v6.9.5.
-(I didn't test older versions, this is currently stable)
+Run server.js with NodeJS version v6.9.5.
+(Didn't test older versions, this is currently stable)

 Make sure you have a proper key and certificate in **k.pem** and **c.pem**.